 In order to create an effective counter fraud culture, the council must first recognise the risk and potential impact of fraudulent activity on its resources and its ability to deliver the Council Plan.
-In recent years, a great deal of work has been undertaken to heighten fraud awareness through the launch of mandatory on-line fraud awareness training, attendance at management and team meetings to discuss fraud and the issuing of targeted fraud communications.
-Fraud awareness work must continue in order to ensure that staff remain vigilant to the risk of fraud occurring and their responsibilities in relation to its identification and reporting.
+In recent years, a great deal of work has been undertaken to heighten fraud awareness through the launch of mandatory online fraud awareness training, attendance at management and team meetings to discuss fraud and the issuing of targeted fraud communications.
+Fraud awareness work will continue to ensure that staff remain vigilant to the risk of fraud occurring and their responsibilities in relation to its identification and reporting.